feyman2016/michaellancaster/_posts/2013-04-07-basic-overview-of-client-side-templating.markdown

 ## App JS file

-On my app.js file I request the JSON data, replace the template placeholders, render/compile the template and append to the HTML element.
+On my app.js file I requested the JSON data, replaced the template placeholders, rendered/compiled the template and appended into the HTML element.

 <pre><code data-language="javascript">
 //app js file